Poultry Processing Cones

 - Guide the bird's head so it comes out through the bottom of the cone.
 Underside of bird's neck should face you.

-- Use cut the jugular and bleed out the bird.
+- Cut the jugular using a Poultry Sticker Knife and bleed out the bird.

 Write a Review